Contents:

 If you’re the parent of a child in Sixth Form or College, you may have heard talk of the EPQ.
-But what exactly is it, and why should your child consider doing one?
+But what is an EPQ, and why should your child consider doing one?

-This blog post will tell you everything you need to know about the EPQ, so that you can best support your child if they’re considering taking one.
+In this article, we’ll outline everything you need to know about the EPQ so you can best support your child if they’re considering taking one.

 So, what does the EPQ actually involve?
 Here’s a brief outline of the key stages: